 It is less common to choose only one file service unless you specifically need both for different purposes.
 Yes, fewer file services improve performance and stability.

-Since AFP stands for Apple File Protocol, it sounds for most Mac users a safe bet to use.
+Since AFP stands for Apple Filing Protocol, it sounds for most Mac users a safe bet to use.
 Unfortunately, it is not.

 AFP is an outdated and deprecated protocol and should be avoided.
 Apple adapted SMB a long time ago.
 In fact, since macOS Sierra 10.12, Time Machine backup runs over SMB, if you allow it to.